 Can film replace text?
 In terms of reading perhaps, but it would require incredible efforts to produce it, and contrary to what many may think, it would require more time and attention from its viewers.
 Dumbing down a book into a short film, takes away content, it is similar to reading a one line summary of the book.
 It is much easier to read such a one line description of course, but don't kid yourself into thinking that this is somehow equivalent to studying the full text.

-For us UNIX aficionados however the usefulness of text goes much further then simple readability.
+For us UNIX aficionados however the usefulness of text goes beyond simple readability.
 Text is searchable, editable, scriptable, useful.
-As an example, I used maybe an hour writing a simple script that prints a Bible verse from an epub file.
+As an example, I used maybe an hour writing a simple script that prints a Bible verse from an Epub file.
 This would have been totally impossible to do if the Bible came as a 500 hour long movie!

 $ grep Moses books/*/* | wc -l